Skip to Content Skip to Footer

 You can also use dried beans if you cook them ahead of time.
 Feel free to add your favorite herbs and spices, or mix in an avocado or diced tomato to make it your own!

-Equipment Equipment You’ll Need
+Kitchen Equipment Icon Equipment You’ll Need

 Large bowl